 Do you suspect that your loved one has been injured or died prematurely while living at Heddington Oaks Healthcare Center?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Peoria County victims of mistreatment living in long-term facilities including nursing homes in Peoria.
+Our network of attorneys fights aggressively on behalf of Peoria County victims of mistreatment living in long-term facilities including nursing homes in Peoria.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our nursing home attorneys have successfully resolved many financial compensation claims for victims of mistreatment in nursing homes.
 The attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through a contingency fee arrangement.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.